- Application deadline: October 31, 2019

 - Lead a volunteer camp once a year (two- to three-week-long)

-- Ensure the organization is represented at promotional events and kiosks
+- Ensure the organization is represented at promotional events

 - Practical, responsible and well organized (intrapreneurial management within the organization)